-Cindy Royal is an associate professor in the School of Journalism and Mass Communication at Texas State University in San Marcos.
-She completed Ph.D. studies in Journalism and Mass Communication at The University of Texas at Austin in May 2005.
-At UT, she focused on the effects of the Internet on communication and culture.
-Her dissertation, entitled Gendered Spaces and Digital Discourse: Framing Women's Relationship with the Internet, dealt with the ways women's media and Web sites represent women's usage of the Internet.
-Prior to doctoral studies, Dr. Royal had a career in Marketing at Compaq Computer (now part of Hewlett Packard) in Houston, TX and NCR Corporation in Dayton, OH.
-She has a Master of Business Administration from the University of Richmond and a Bachelor of Science in Business Administration from the University of North Carolina at Chapel Hill.
+I'm a professor in the School of Journalism and Mass Communication at Texas State University teaching digital and data-driven media skills and concepts.
+I completed Ph.D. studies in Journalism and Mass Communication at The University of Texas at Austin in May 2005.
+At UT, I focused on the effects of the Internet on communication and culture.
+My dissertation, entitled "Gendered Spaces and Digital Discourse: Framing Women's Relationship with the Internet," dealt with the ways women's media and Web sites represent women's usage of the Internet.
+Prior to doctoral studies, I had a career in Marketing at Compaq Computer (now part of Hewlett Packard) in Houston and NCR Corporation in Dayton, Ohio.
+I have a Master of Business Administration from the University of Richmond and a Bachelor of Science in Business Administration from the University of North Carolina at Chapel Hill.

 In 2020, I received Texas State's Presidential Award for Excellence in Service for Senior Faculty.
 In 2018 and 2019, I received the Everette Swinney Faculty Senate Excellence in Teaching Award at Texas State.
 In 2013, I was honored to receive the Presidential Award for Excellence in Teaching at Texas State University and the AEJMC/Scripps Howard Journalism and Mass Communication Teacher of the Year award.
 During the 2013-2014 academic year, I was in residence at Stanford University in the Knight Journalism Fellowship program, where I worked on a platform to teach journalists how to code (view details).
 Additional detail regarding my research, education and experience can be found throughout this site.

 Here are the links to my course sites.
 Feel free to use the handouts and tutorials: